-Upton had a plan.
-She would spend her 20s doing whatever she wanted, get married in her 30s and settle down to have a family.
+Upton had a plan to spend her 20s doing whatever she wanted.
+Then, she planned to marry in her 30s and settle down to have a family.
 Everything seemed to be falling into place.

-When Upton turned 30 and she still wasn’t married, anxiety set in.
+When Upton turned 30 as a single, anxiety set in.
 If she dated she wondered, “What does he want?
 Is this going to go anywhere?”
 She struggled with the whole dating thing emotionally and became depressed about being single.

-In spite of the growing trend to marry later in life, research indicates that more than 90 percent of Americans do plan to marry.
-So how do people handle the single years while they are waiting for Mr. or Ms. Right?
+Despite a growing trend to marry later in life, more than 90 percent of Americans say they plan to marry.
+So how do you handle the single years while waiting for Mr. or Ms. Right?

-“As a counselor I tell my clients it isn’t about having your life all in order before you marry,” Upton said.
-“Your education and career are important, but so is making sure that you are a healthy person, good marriage material and that you are proactive and intentional about putting yourself in places where you are likely to find a good marriage partner.”
+“As a counselor I tell my clients it isn’t about having your life all in order before you marry,” Upton states.
+“Your education and career are important.
+So is making sure that you are a healthy person, good marriage material and that you are proactive and intentional about putting yourself in places where you are likely to find a good marriage partner.”

-People might be surprised to learn that the most likely way to find a future marriage partner is through an introduction by family, friends or acquaintances.
+Believe it or not, the most likely way to find a future marriage partner is through family, friends or acquaintances.

-The study also found that the more similar people are in their values, backgrounds and life goals, the more likely they are to have a successful marriage.
+The study also found that the more similar values, backgrounds and life goals people have, the more likely they are to succeed in marriage.
 Opposites may attract, but they may not live together harmoniously as married couples.
-People who share common backgrounds and similar social networks are better suited as marriage partners than people who are very different in their backgrounds and networks.
+People who share common backgrounds and similar social networks are more suitable marriage partners than people with very different backgrounds and networks.